protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 │   ├── App.js
 │   └── index.js
 ├── public/
+├── .github/
+│   └── workflows/
+│       ├── ci.yml
+│       └── cd.yml
+├── Dockerfile
+├── docker-compose.yml
 ├── .env
 └── package.json
 ```

 ## Usage

-1. Ensure your wallet extension (Nami or Eternl) is installed and set to the testnet network.
+1. Ensure your wallet extension is installed and set to the testnet network.
 2. Connect your wallet using the provided interface in the application.
 3. View your ADA balance and other blockchain data.
 4. Interact with deployed Plutus smart contracts.
 5. Create, sign, and submit transactions using your testnet ADA.

-## Additional Configuration
+## Development

 - **Customizing the UI**: Modify the React components in the `src` directory to customize the look and feel of the frontend.
 - **Extending Functionality**: Add new features or integrate additional APIs to extend the functionality of the frontend as needed.
-- **Wallet Integration**: The application is set up to work with Nami and Eternl wallets.
+- **Wallet Integration**: The application is set up to work with compatible known wallets.
 If you want to add support for other wallets, you'll need to modify the wallet connection logic in the relevant components.

-## Development
+### Development
 - To customize the UI, modify React components in `src/components/`.
 - Add new pages in `src/pages/` for additional functionality.
 - Use `src/utils/` for helper functions and API calls.
-- When testing transactions, always use small amounts of testnet ADA to avoid any potential issues.

 ## Troubleshooting

 - Ensure your Blockfrost API key is correctly set in the `.env` file.
-- Verify that the wallet extension (Nami or Eternl) is properly installed and set up in your browser.
+- Verify that the wallet extension is properly installed and set up in your browser.
 - Check that your wallet is connected to the correct testnet network.
 - Confirm you have sufficient testnet ADA in your wallet for transactions.
 - Check the browser console for any error messages if you encounter issues.